LumoSQL/archive-lumodoc/docdoc/README.md

 # Explaining the LumoSQL Documentation Project

-Or, documentation about documentation.
-This file covers how the Lumodoc project goes about maintaining the documentation for the LumoSQL project.
+This is documentation about documentation, covering how the LumoDoc goes about maintaining the documentation for the LumoSQL project.

 The actual docs for LumoSQL are [here in the doc directory](https://lumosql.org/src/lumodoc/file?name=doc/README.md).